[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 Summary

 This proposal builds upon the foundation established by the Arbitrum Research and Development Collective [V1], introducing a more efficient and structured framework.
-In ARDC [V2], proposed working members are required to specify their total hourly commitment and hourly rate, which will be detailed in a separate election template.
+In ARDC [V2], proposed working members are required to specify their hourly rate in a separate application form, with the payment structure being refined to follow that of a retainer model.
+This will help to better align incentives given that four-fifths of the cap allocated per vertical for the initial six-month term is contingent upon actual project needs, ensuring that these payments are directly tied to usage.

-Additionally, applicants must outline a scope of work for the ArbitrumDAO covering two months of their term (one-third of their total workload), complete with clear deliverables and timelines.
-The remaining two-thirds of their workload will serve as a flexible budget to address tasks on an “as-needed” basis, allowing providers to demonstrate their understanding of the ArbitrumDAO’s most pressing needs.
+Additionally, applicants must outline a scope of work for the ArbitrumDAO covering one-third of their total workload for the initial 6-month term, complete with clear deliverables and timelines.
+The remainder of their workload will serve as a flexible budget to address tasks on an “as-needed” basis, allowing providers to demonstrate their understanding of the ArbitrumDAO’s most pressing needs.

 The final decision on the work carried out by elected working members will ultimately rest with the Supervisory Council.
 While the proposed scope serves as an initial framework, the Council will oversee and adjust the workload on a case-by-case basis, prioritizing deliverables within each vertical and addressing any conflicts between pre-determined tasks and requests made by the ArbitrumDAO.
+Therefore, this proposed scope of work will not automatically apply after the election.
 This emphasizes the Council’s crucial role in maximizing the effectiveness of ARDC v2, aligning tasks with the DAO’s priorities, and ensuring smooth daily operations.

 The goal is for this structure to gradually incorporate an Optimistic Governance Module (OGM), giving the community the power to veto ARDC deliverables.
 Unlike traditional token-based governance, which requires a majority of affirmative votes for proposals to pass, Optimistic Governance enables proposals to pass automatically unless they meet a predefined threshold of objection votes.
 This approach minimizes bureaucratic overhead, facilitating more efficient decision-making for non-contentious proposals and fostering a more agile governance framework.